Keep Yourself Safe

 Day to Day Tips

-- Make sure you’re sleeping well, eating healthy, and getting exercise
+- Make sure you’re sleeping well, eating healthy (including eating enough), and getting exercise

 - Try to relax with yoga, deep breathing, mediation, reading or music